 The movers are electrically passive and particularly resistant to wear.
 No external systems for position detection of the movers or additional power supply units are required.
 In addition to tiles and movers, the only other component required for operation is a Beckhoff Industrial PC with the corresponding automation software TwinCAT.

 Flexible parts transport without abrasion

 The movers transport each part through the machine on individually defined routes.
 Individual production steps can be linked with each other as required, making rigid station sequences a thing of the past.
 The movements of the individual movers are completely decoupled from each other: the products may overtake each other, and they can be discharged or buffered, e.g., for cooling, without affecting the production flow.
-Simultaneous production of different formats is possible thanks to the availability of different mover sizes in one system.
+Simultaneous production of different formats is possible thanks to the availability of different in one system.
 The range extends from small and light to large movers designed for higher payloads.